RahaVaezi/Python-vs.-Go-Explore-the-differences/README.md

 **Syntax** | The syntax uses indentation to indicate code blocks | The syntax is based on the opening and closing braces **Concurrency** | Lacks inbuilt concurrency | Concurrency is inbuilt **Object Orientation** | First class Object Oriented programming, support for functional concepts | Mild support for Object Orientation and functional concepts but is strongly typed

+## What is the most desirable: Python or Go?
+Right now, in Go’s development, Go is mostly used for server-side applications.
+Python is the data scientist’s go-to language, and likely will be for a long time to come.
+All the ML library developers are putting their time into developing libraries for Python.
+Go may get there in time, but for now, there is room for two languages in the programmer’s toolkit.
+Use the best for your use case.